-If you’d like college credit by exam, send us your official scores via the respective testing service ASAP.
+If you’d like college credit by exam, send us your official scores via the respective testing service by January 5.
 See if your scores qualify for credit.

 If your coursework was completed at a university outside of the United States, we’ll only be able to complete your transfer credit evaluation after we’ve received your required transcript evaluation by World Education Services, Inc.

-Enroll by December 20 in MyCarolina.
+Enroll in MyCarolina. by the date noted in your letter of admission.
 You’ll officially be a Tar Heel once you accept your offer of admission and pay your $250 non-refundable deposit.

 Set up your PIN.
 To help protect your privacy, you’ll set up a unique number that helps you connect with offices across campus.